manuelAlonsoPerez/repositories_viewer/README.md

 This project creates a table from the top 100 most popular Js repositories on gitHub.
 The repositories are  fetched from  the [following](https://api.github.com/search/repositories?q=language:javascript&sort=stars&order=desc&per_page=100 "following") Api.

-The table loader component allows us to see 20 repositories  at a time  with its details, having the possibility to navigate to see the rest of repositories fetched.
+The table loader component allows us to see 20 repositories  at a time  with its details, having the possibility to navigate through the table to see the rest of repositories fetched.

 ## Installing: